 What is not considered an 'Escape or leakage of water' includes (but is not limited to):

-If you experience water entering your property due to weather events like a storm, please refer to the section 'Storm damage and claims'
+If you experience water entering your property due to weather events like a storm, please refer to the section 'Storm damage'

 Repairs to the pipe work, water or heating system of your home are often not covered by your insurance policy.
 Please refer to your policy wording for more information.

-For more information about making a claim, please refer to the section 'What should I expect when making a claim for escape or leakage of water?'
+For more information about making a claim, please refer to the question 'What should I expect when making a claim for escape of water, leaking and freezing water?'

-Based on the information you provide, we will check your policy to ensure you are covered and let you know how we can help.
+Based on the information you provide, we will check your policy and let you know if you are covered and, if you have buildings cover, how we can help tracing a leak.

 We may be able to offer you a cash settlement for the water damage repairs and raise a cash payment for you to use in getting the repairs completed.